 USAID promotes community cohesion and reconciliation, strengthens inclusion, and supports local governance.
 At the district and community levels, USAID brings together local government authorities and community members to find solutions to sources of conflict; strengthen institutions, organizations, and actors to meet citizens’ needs; serve as neutral arbitrators and peace-builders; foster social cohesion; and reignite pride in commonalities.
 Activities are inclusive, integrating women, youth, and other marginalized groups, including through small grants to advance peace, women’s empowerment, and community services.

-USAID focuses on improvements in maternal and child health in Yemen.
-USAID improves reproductive, maternal, newborn and child health services; promotes healthy behaviors; increases communities’ trust in the formal health system; and strengthens the underlying systems that increase the effectiveness of the public health sector.
-To bolster Yemen’s resilience against the COVID-19 pandemic, USAID coordinated the U.S. government donation of more than 300,000 COVID-19 vaccines in addition to providing training for health care workers, transporting vaccines to health facilities, providing cold storage capabilities, providing oxygen to COVID-19 isolation units, encouraging communities to increase vaccination rates, and sharing awareness and prevention messages to help curb the spread of the disease.
+USAID partners with the ROYG and other local partners to improve reproductive health, maternal, newborn, and child health, and nutrition services; promote healthy behaviors; and strengthen the health sector, particularly community and primary healthcare services.
+To bolster Yemen’s resilience to COVID-19, USAID coordinated a U.S. government donation of more than 300,000 COVID-19 vaccines and supported the donation with training health care workers, transport of vaccines to health facilities, cold storage capabilities to preserve vaccine effectiveness, oxygen to COVID-19 isolation units, and efforts to encourage communities to increase vaccination rates, as well as sharing awareness and prevention messages to help curb the spread of the virus.

 WATER, SANITATION, AND HYGIENE (WASH)

-As the largest humanitarian assistance donor to Yemen, USAID’s humanitarian assistance programming focuses on reducing the risk of famine and severe malnutrition, communicable disease outbreaks, and seeks to mitigate life-threatening effects of Yemen’s conflict and economic crises.
-USAID takes an integrated health, WASH, nutrition, and food security approach with the aim of preventing famine and severe malnutrition in areas most at-risk for famine.
-With 17.3 million people facing dire food insecurity, USAID is providing critical food assistance, largely through Title II funding.
-USAID’s programming prioritizes communities in emergency and catastrophic levels of food insecurity (IPC 4 and 5).
-USAID’s humanitarian assistance engagement also seeks to advocate for the protection of civilians and civilian infrastructure, sustained commercial imports, and continued humanitarian access to the most vulnerable communities in Yemen.
+As the largest humanitarian assistance donor to Yemen, USAID works to reduce the risk of famine and severe malnutrition, communicable disease outbreaks, and reduce life-threatening effects of Yemen’s conflict and economic crises.
+USAID’s health, WASH, nutrition, and food security programs work to prevent famine and severe malnutrition in areas most at risk of famine.
+With more than 17 million people facing dire food insecurity, USAID provides food assistance, largely through Title II funding.
+USAID prioritizes communities in emergency and catastrophic levels of food insecurity.
+USAID also advocates to protect civilians and civilian infrastructure, commercial imports, and humanitarian access to vulnerable communities in Yemen.